• Skip to primary navigation

 • Onions.
 One thing you should know about me is that I don’t chop onions.
 They make me bawl like a baby!
 This salsa recipe calls for a lot of onion so Jim chopped them for me.
 He also chopped the peppers and come to think of it he also chopped the tomatoes too.
 I guess I better say Jim made salsa.

 • Peppers.
 This particular salsa recipe is a very mild one, in fact it is sweet.
-It uses very mild peppers such as green peppers and Anaheim peppers.
-If you wanted some heat you could add in some jalapenos but I quite like it just the way it is, sweet!
+It uses very mild peppers such as green bell peppers and Anaheim peppers.

 • Garlic.
 Fresh and minced.

 • Brown Sugar.
-This salsa is fairly sweet so if you prefer less sweet salsa, use less sugar.
+If you prefer a less sweet salsa, use less sugar.

-Place in clean, sterilized jars.
-I use pint size jars and process in water bath canner or steam canner for 15 minutes..
+• Process in water bath canner or steam canner for 15 minutes.

 container of salsa